It's time for a review! We tell you everything about our budget for our 7 weeks in Vietnam, and as a bonus a short video!

 Some useful words of Vietnamese

 Okay... we're not going to lie...
-Vietnamese is not a language you can learn in a few weeks (very far from there).
+Vietnamese is not a language you can learn in a few weeks (unless you're very good at languages ;) ).
 But as usual, even if you don't speak the language of a country, it's no reason not to try to learn a few short sentences or expressions of politeness.
-The idea here is not even to be understood, but rather to show people that we are trying to take an interest in their language and that we are "trying".
-I promise, a few words here and there make contact very much easier! (and to be reassured, overall we found that people spoke relatively good English... at least their English was much better than our Vietnamese so just for that we can only appreciate every word)
+The idea here is not even to be understood, but rather to show people that we are trying to take an interest in their language and that we make an effort.
+I promise, a few words here and there make the contact much easier! (and to reassure you, overall we found that people spoke relatively good English... at least their English was much better than our Vietnamese so just for that we can only appreciate every word)

 |Hello||xin chào||Good evening||xin chào|